-IFRS 9 - Financial instruments: classification and measurement
+IFRS 9 - Financial instruments - classification and measurement

 This is the first part of a new standard on classification and measurement of financial assets that will replace IAS 39, Financial Instruments: Recognition and Measurement.
+IFRS 9 has two Measurement categories: amortised cost and fair value.
+All equity instruments are measured at fair value.

-IFRS 9 has two measurement categories: amortized cost only if the entity is holding it to collect contractual cash flows and the cash flows represent principal and interest.
-Otherwise, it is at fair value through statement of income.
-Updated to include guidance on financial liabilities and derecognition of financial instruments.
+A debt instrument is at amortised cost only if the entity is holding it to collect contractual cash flows and the cash flows represent principal and interest.
+Otherwise it is at fair value through profit or loss.
 Effective for years beginning on/after January 1, 2013.
-The company has yet to consider the impact of this new standard.